open-ephys/acq-board-docs/source/User-Manual/Gateware-Update.rst

 #.
 Extract the contents of the file

 #.
+Connect the acquisition board to the computer via USB 3.0 and connect it to power using the power supply provided

+#.
 Run the updater

     * On Windows: Double click on the file ``UpdateFPGA_v1_0.bat``